troglobit/myLinux/README.md

 Introduction
 ------------

-myLinux is a small UNIX like  OS for embedded systems.
-Clean & vanilla, with the  intent to keep as  close to upstream sources  as possible.
-It serves as a testing ground  for various embedded networking hardware and open source projects by the main author.
+myLinux is a small UNIX like  OS for embedded systems based on [Westermo NetBox][], which in turn is based on the fine [Buildroot][] project.
+It serves as a testing ground  for various embedded networking hardware and open source software projects by the main author.

 myLinux can be used to test software components in Qemu before deploying to an embedded target, or as a reference to other embedded Linux systems.